DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why Your Sleep Schedule Sucks (And How To Fix It!) - HealthyGamerGG.md

 			- These make you sleepy
 	- ==Aduio Book / Physical Books==
 1. Food
-	1. Start breakfest with Oatmeal (High Fiber, High satiety, low calorie), so that you wont have huge lunch.
+	1. Start ==breakfest with Oatmeal== (High Fiber, High satiety, low calorie), so that you wont have huge lunch.
 Like 08:00
-	2. Pre-emphasis lunch.
+	2. ==Pre-emphasis lunch==.
 Eat lunch before you hungry, like 11:30, not too calorie dense, e.g a sandwich.
 Calorie deficit breakfest makes you crave unhealthy food.
-	3. 6-7pm, Eat whatever you want.
-You gonna
-	4. be famished because of calories deficit.
+	3. 6-7pm, ==Eat whatever you want for dinner==.
+You gonna be famished because of calories deficit.
 High GI will make you pass the fuck out.

+# Strategies for falling asleep

+- Falling Asleep
+	- Pitta imbalance
+- Staying Asleep
+- Waking Up